heljakka/pioneer/README.md

 python train.py -h
 ```

-Below, samples for typical use cases are given.
+Below, examples for typical use cases are given.
 For other arguments, the defaults should be fine.

 To resume training from a checkpoint, it is sufficient to add `--start_iteration==N` where N is the step number of your latest state file (eg. for `checkpoint/256000_state`, N=256000)

 ## Testing

-You can test trained models by giving the directory as `save_dir`.
+You can test trained models by giving its directory as `save_dir`.
 The checkpoints are saved under `[save_dir]/checkpoint`.
 All examples show a sample checkpoint step count in the `start_iteration` argument.

 ### Intermediate samples, reconstructions and interpolations from separate datasets and models: